TonightistheNight/MyFirstProject/README.md

 This simple Java program asks the user for five test scores, calculates the average score, and displays the average of all the grades.

 # Lab: Student Grade Average Calculator
-This program reads five test scores and "adds" their average.
+This program reads five test scores and calculates their average.

 ## How to Run
 1. Open the program in your IDE.